Schooner Race from Annapolis, MD to Norfolk, VA – SOLD OUT!

 - Racing 130 miles down the bay can take as little as 12 hours and as much as 40 hours depending on the wind speed and direction.

-- Once across the finish line, we make our journey up the Elizabeth River past Norfolk to Portsmouth, VA.
+- Once across the finish line, we make our journey up the Elizabeth River to Norfolk, VA.

 - Catch up on sleep